tfabris/BlueGigaEmpeg/README.md

    an Aux Input available, yet most new cars have Bluetooth.

-2. Bluetooth AVRCP connection allows the empeg Car to receive commands such as "next", "previous", "pause", etc. from the Bluetooth connection, allowing the car stereo's touchscreen and steering wheel controls to be able to change tracks and control playback on the empeg.
+2. Bluetooth AVRCP connection allows the empeg Car to receive commands such as "next", "previous", "pause", etc. from the Bluetooth connection (by way of the RS-232 serial port on the empeg Car docking sled), allowing the car stereo's touchscreen and steering wheel controls to be able to change tracks and control playback on the empeg.
 In addition, the same AVRCP channel allows track title and artist information to be displayed on the car stereo's touchscreen.

 Some modification of the empeg Car is required in order for this to work.
 The